Mikael Levin: Artistic career

 Cristina’s History was first exhibited at Le Point du Jour, in Cherbourg, France in 2009.
-Later that same year the project was exhibited at the Berardo Collection Museum in Lisbon, and in 2010 it was shown at the Jewish Museum in Paris, where Levin was awarded the museum’s Prix Maratier.
+Later that same year the project was exhibited at the Berardo Collection Museum in Lisbon, and in 2010 it was shown at the Jewish Museum in Paris], where Levin was awarded the museum’s Prix Maratier.
 The complete set of images from the project was purchased in 2012 by the Fonds national d'art contemporain (France).

-Mikael Levin is currently working on Critical Places; American Sites of Slave Rebellion.